RedisGraph/RedisGraph/docs/docs/clients.md

-# RedisGraph Client Libraries
+---
+title: "RedisGraph Client Libraries"
+linkTitle: "Clients"
+weight: 2
+description: >
     The full functionality of RedisGraph is available through `redis-cli` and the Redis API.
 [RedisInsight](https://redis.com/redis-enterprise/redis-insight/) is a visual tool that provides capabilities to design, develop and optimize into a single easy-to-use environment, and has built-in support for RedisGraph.
     In addition there are severeal client libraries to improve abstractions and allow for a more natural experience in a project's native language.
 Additionally, these clients take advantage of some RedisGraph features that may reduce network throughput in some circumstances.
+---

 ## Currently available Libraries